Computers for non-UA affiliate use

 Obtain a computer card at the Main Library 1st Floor Technology Lending help desks.
 A photo ID is required to obtain a computer card.
 You must be 15 years of age or older.

-Reserve a computer at the reservation station.
+Reserve a computer at the help desk.
 You can reserve one 60-minute session per day up to 3 days in advance.

 Your reservation will be honored up to 10 minutes after your scheduled start time.

 Missed reservations and reservations canceled due to computer repair will not count against the limit of one session per day.

 Walk up to an empty Tier 5 computer, enter your computer card number and use the computer, which counts as your reservation.

 Login using the number listed on the bottom of your computer card.
 The computer will log you out at the end of a 60-minute session or if left idle for 20 minutes, so plan accordingly to avoid losing your work.

 All customers are required to have their computer cards in order to use a Tier 5 computer.

 If a card is forgotten, staff will consider the circumstances of each individual situation and determine if an exception is reasonable or is habitual behavior.

 If it is reasonable to grant an exception, you will need to show a valid picture ID with your name printed on ID.

 Please note that a computer card will be required next time.